-So you’ve just set up your new fish tank and nothing seems out of the ordinary.
+So you’ve just set up your new fish tank and, at first, it had perfect crystal clear water.

 However, after a couple of days, the aquarium water becomes cloudy white, seemingly out of nowhere.